alex-lt-kong/the-nitty-gritty/c-cpp/cpp/01_raii/README.md

     [copy constructor](./constructor) for it.
     * Apart from the above, we also need to prepare a copy assignment operator.

-* A much robust version is like below.
+* A much more robust version is like below.
 This is something known as [the rule of three](https://en.cppreference.com/w/cpp/language/rule_of_three):

     ```C++